 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Maersk Mc Kinney Moller Center For Zero Carbon Shipping's score of 23 is higher than 66% of the industry.
+Maersk Mc Kinney Moller Center For Zero Carbon Shipping's score of 23 is lower than 68% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.